Traveling with Natural Hair

 Style Suggestions:

-- Protective styles (braids, weaves, and wigs) will be your best friends
+• Protective styles (braids, weaves, and wigs) will be your best friends

-- Buns/Pony-tails
+• Buns/Pony-tails

-- Twist-outs, Braid-outs, Bantu Knots, and Wash n Go’s
+• Twist-outs, Braid-outs, Bantu Knots, and Wash n Go’s

 Check out YouTube, Facebook, and Instagram for reviews and suggestions on where to go in your host city.
-Often you can find Facebook Groups of black people in your location.
-If social media isn't bringing you a lot of results, try Googling "Afro-shops" in your location.
+Also, research websites that will ship your products internationally.

-If you have the time and inclination, learn how to style your hair yourself and bring your tools with you, just remember to bring the correct adapter/converter if you need one!
+If you have the time and inclination, learn how to style your hair yourself and bring your tools with you.
+Just remember to bring the correct adapter/converter if you need one!

 If you are planning on traveling outside of your host city, research your destination—they may have salons, shops, or products that are more readily accessible.

-Embrace a new experience
+Embrace a New Experience

 A big part of study abroad is experiencing a new culture.
+With persistence, patience, and some extra research, living with natural hair abroad doesn't have to be a stressful experience.